 Concentrate on getting good grades.
 A high GPA will help you get into law school.
 You can major in whatever you like — here at Bowdoin, all major choices involve the kind of critical thinking, reading, writing, and analysis that will serve you well in law school.
 Bowdoin students from every major have succeeded in law school applications.
 Your choice of extracurricular activities will have little impact on how you are evaluated for law school admission, so allocate your time to those things you care about most, and make sure to leave enough time to give priority to your classes.

 It’s time to think a little bit about the LSAT.
 The LSAT is a standardized test offered four times a year (six times a year beginning in 2018).
 Besides your GPA, your LSAT score is the biggest factor most law schools will consider when they evaluate your application.
 Register with LSAC.org if you haven’t already, and block out some time to take a practice test.
 Knowing what the test is like will give you a benchmark for thinking about how you want to study and prepare yourself for it.
 You should prepare carefully and thoroughly, so you only have to take the LSAT once, and so you get as high a score as possible.
 Each point can make a difference, and the test rewards practice.
-Especially if you are studying abroad in the spring, come in to Career Planning and we’ll help figure out a good LSAT strategy for you.
+Especially if you are studying abroad in the spring, come in to Career Exploration and Development and we’ll help figure out a good LSAT strategy for you.
 To get a sense of your preparation options, block an hour of time and carefully read the comments on this thread.
 The range of methods you’ll read about will give you some useful ideas about how you might choose to prepare for the test.
 Law schools vary in how they review and consider multiple LSAT scores.
 Most will consider only the highest score, while others will review all scores and use an average score when they consider your application.

 Another thing to keep in mind junior year is which professors you might ask to write your recommendation letters in the fall.
 Law schools want to hear from people who can testify to your academic talent and your performance in the classroom.
 It does not matter which academic department a professor is in or how distinguished her publication record; rather, you should choose faculty who know you well and in whose classes you have shown discipline and promise.
 A benefit of being at a small school like Bowdoin is that you have the chance to know and talk with professors during and outside of classes; don’t be shy about building these relationships.